How to create a prototype for your craft business product idea and test your new product.

 You've clarified your idea, assessed the potential risks and rewards of developing the idea, solved problems, and looked for issues that could be deal-breakers.
 Now you can create and test a prototype.

-If you haven't done all of that prep-work, read the first article from this three-part feature on developing and assessing business ideas for more information.
+If you haven't done all of that prep-work, read the first article from this three-part feature on developing and assessing business ideas for more information, then come back to this page when you're ready.

 You're not asking a factory overseas to develop a prototype for you (which would involve a lot more risk and research).
 You likely have access to the tools, raw materials, and skills required to create your product.
 So, it's time to get into the studio and create!

 There's an excellent chance you've already created items similar to your product idea, so this stage should be fairly simple.
-However, in your brainstorming so far (link opens in a new window so you don't lose your place in this article), you may have determined a few improvements that will make your product better or solve a problem.
+However, in your brainstorming so far, you may have determined a few improvements that will make your product better or solve a problem.
 Incorporate those changes into your design and create the product as you envision it going out to customers.

-While you work through this process, and after you complete it, look for weaknesses and eliminate them.
+While you work through this process, and after you complete it, look for weaknesses that would make your product less profitable or less appealing to customers, and work to eliminate them.
 Look for strengths and determine how you can make them stronger.

 Ideally, you want to test your product with people who represent your target customers.
 If you create adorable stuffed animals, for example, you'll want to test them with children in the correct age range.
 Ask staff at a play centre if you could bring in the toy(s), let the children play, see how they react, and ask them questions.